avoutic/web-framework/MIGRATE.md

 * Rewrite register_route() and register_redirect() to Slim route functions (Use RouteConvertor example in scripts)
 * Change prototype to (Request, Response, array) and call $this->handle_permissions_and_inputs() to all ApiAction derived functions
 * Get app_dir, server_name and host_name via constructor or container
+* Change all calls to camelCase instead of snake_case (Use CaseConvertor exampls in scripts)

 Configuration changes:
 * 'debug_mail' has been removed